sait-its/awesome-cpsy-204/intro-to-linux.md

 # Use absolute path
 [hong@rhel9 ~]$ cd /home

-# The cd command can be used to return the user to the
+# The `cd /` command can be used to return the user to the
 # root directory of the file system by using the forward-slash.
 [hong@rhel9 home]$ cd /
 [hong@rhel9 /]$ pwd